ssm-lab/rl4mt-replication-package/README.md

   - `coop10ParallelRewardData.csv` - Cumulative rewards of an agent advised by two cooperating human advisors (one located at top right, one located at bottom left) who each advise about 10% of the states
   - `coop5SequentialRewardData.csv` - Cumulative rewards of an agent advised by two cooperating human advisors (one located at top left, one located at bottom right) who each advise about 5% of the states
   - `coop5ParallelRewardData.csv` - Cumulative rewards of an agent advised by two cooperating human advisors (one located at top right, one located at bottom left) who each advise about 5% of the states
-- `02-scripts` - Contains a Python script to generate the plots in the `03-results` folder
+- `03-analysis` - Contains Python analysis scripts to obtain the results in the `04-results` folder
-- `03-results` - Contains plots that are used in the publication
+- `04-results` - Contains the plots and statistical significance values that are used in the publication

 ## Reproduction
 That is, repeating the original study's data analysis on the original study's data.

-- For the charts, run `python .\02-scripts\plotting.py` from the root and follow the instructions.
-Results will be generated into `03-results` in two formats, in the respective `pdf` and `png` subfolders.
+- For the charts, run `python .\03-analysis\plotting.py` from the root and follow the instructions.
+Results will be generated into `04-results` in two formats, in the respective `pdf` and `png` subfolders.
-- For the significance tests, run `python .\02-scripts\t_test.py > 03-results/significance/results.txt` from the root.
-Results will be generated into `03-results/significance` in a textual tabular format.
+- For the significance tests, run `python .\03-analysis\t_test.py > 04-results/significance/results.txt` from the root.
+Results will be generated into `04-results/significance` in a textual tabular format.

 **NOTE:** The above steps have been tested with `python>=3.8 && python<=3.13`.